anuraghazra/github-readme-stats/readme.md

 ```

 > **Note**
 > Available ranks are S+ (top 2.5%), S (top 10%), A+ (top 25%), A (top 50%), B+ (top 75%) and B (everyone).
-The rank is a weighted sum of ranks for each statistic (number of commits, pull requests, issues, stars and followers) based on the cumulative distribution function of an [exponential distribution](https://wikipedia.org/wiki/exponential_distribution).
+This ranking scheme is based on the [Japanese Academic Grading system](https://en.wikipedia.org/wiki/Academic_grading_in_Japan).
+It is calculated as a weighted sum of ranks for each statistic (number of commits, pull requests, issues, stars and followers) based on the cumulative distribution function of an [exponential distribution](https://wikipedia.org/wiki/exponential_distribution).
 The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js).
 The circle around the rank shows the rank completion percentage compared to the maximum rank.

 ### Hiding individual stats